Gruyère Cheese vs Mascarpone Cheese

 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of approximately 35-37%, characteristic of its dense texture..
 Gruyère's texture can be described as "dense, moister".
 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".

-Gruyère Cheese has a nutty, complex flavor.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".
-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Mascarpone Cheese has a buttery to slightly tangy taste.
+Mascarpone's aroma can be described as "fresh".

 Appearance and Aging